 |I've registered, what's next?||

 After registering, you will receive a confirmation e-mail in your Auburn e-mail account.
 A confirmation letter and packet will also be mailed within a week of your registration.
-The confirmation letter and packet contains important materials including a parking pass, map, lodging brochure, instructions for the math placement test, and other essential information.
+The confirmation letter and packet contains important materials including a parking pass, map, lodging brochure, and other essential information.
 If you do not receive your confirmation letter and packet within two weeks of registering, please contact our office at 334-844-4501.

 If you will require special accommodations, please contact the Office of Accessibility at (334) 844-2096 or visit their website.
 Click on "Students" to find information about the steps to receive accommodations.
 You are encouraged to visit their office at 1244 Haley Center during your visit to Auburn.
 Also, be sure to visit their informational session while at CWE.